-Kerry Dziczkaniec is her sixth year of her second tenure as an assistant coach at Virginia.
+Kerry Dziczkaniec is her seventh year of her second tenure as an assistant coach at Virginia.
 She has been a vital part of the Cavaliers' success in recent years and was recognized as the 2013 NSCAA National Assistant Coach of the Year.

 Over the past six seasons, the Cavaliers have posted a 99-27-15 record, won the 2012 ACC Championship, the 2013 ACC regular season title and reached the 2013 NCAA College Cup.
 Upon her return to Charlottesville, she worked for four seasons with goalkeeper Chantel Jones, who set the ACC career shutout record.